 The nutcracker leads the soldiers and dolls who carry off the wounded.
 The mouse king advances on the damaged nutcracker, but Clara distracts him, allowing the nutcracker to stab him.

 The mice retreat.
-The nutcracker transforms into a prince and leads Clara into a pine forest and on to his kingdom.
+The nutcracker transforms into a prince and leads Clara through a snow-covered pine forest and on to his kingdom.

 Clara and the prince arrive in the Land of Sweets, ruled by the Sugar Plum Fairy until the prince’s return.
 He tells her how Clara saved him from the mouse king and how he was transformed into his old self.
 A celebration of sweets is produced in Clara’s honor and they all dance, accompanied by shepherdesses and Mother Ginger with her children, the Polichinelles.
 Flowers waltz and the Sugar Plum Fairy and her cavalier dance.